ThreeFx/relalg/README.md

 # threefx/relalg

-A relational algebra tester for the DMDB course.
+A relational algebra engine for the DMDB course.

 This project originates from 11th grade, where I wrote the basic version of this interpreter for testing purposes.

-It doesn't depend on external Haskell libraries, run it as 'ghci relalg.hs'
+It doesn't depend on external Haskell libraries, run it as `ghci relalg.hs`.
+Tested under GHC 8.0.1, should run under 7.8 and newer.

 ### Supported Operations